hotchk155/hotchk155.github.io/switcher/choice.md

 - Switches are electrically isolated from each other (this is probably the greatest advantage of using relays, as it allows a relay to arbitrarily replace any mechanical switch)
 - "Single pole, double throw" switching.
 Each relay has a "normally closed" switch path which opens additional applications (e.g. a MIDI controlled, switch based H-bridge for reversible control over motors)
 - Can switch AC power and signals
-- Possiblity to switch mains power, although you are on your own with this!
-The relays are 110V/220V mains-rated, but given the potentially lethal danger here I can only say I DO NOT RECOMMEND ATTACHING ANY MAINS POWER SUPPLY TO THIS PRODUCT UNLESS YOU ARE A QUALIFIED ELECTRICIAN!!!
-IF YOU DO SO IT IS AT YOUR OWN RISK!!!
-NOTHING TO DO WITH ME, MATE!!!
+- The relays are 110V/220V rated and could be used to switch mains

+**Disclaimer**: Given the potentially lethal danger with working with mains, I advise against this unless you are qualified to work with mains voltages.
+You do so at your own risk.

 ## CONS